astro313/RXJ1131/WRITEUP/response.md

 in its spatial distribution (Fig. 2).

 # RESPONSE:
-We have addressed this comment by changing "dynamically resolved" to "kinematically resolved". to minimize potential confusion.
+We have addressed this comment by changing "dynamically resolved" to "kinematically resolved" to minimize potential confusion.